Multimodal Machine Learning in Image-Based and Clinical Biomedicine: Survey and Prospects: Multimodal Learning in Medical Applications

 In the second potential application, image segmentation models in multimodal image-to-image translation must handle additional challenges, creating both a way to generate the output modality as well as a way to segment it.
 In \cite{jiang2020unified}, a generative model converts CT to MRI segmentation.
 In a reverse problem to image segmentation, \cite{guo2020lesion} attempts to synthesize multimodal MRI examples of lesions with only a binary lesion mask and a multimodal MRI Atlas.
 In this study, six CNN-based discriminators are utilized to ensure the authentic appearance of background, brain, and lesion, respectively, in synthesized images.

-Multimodal translation remains an exciting but formidable challenge.
+Multimodal translation still remains an exciting but formidable challenge.
 In NLP and beyond, there have been remarkable successes observed in new image generation within text-to-image models beyond the biomedical sphere.
 However, the adoption of translation models in biomedical work is evolving at a more measured pace, with applications extending beyond demonstrative feasibility to practical utility remaining limited.
 Arguments in favor of biomedical translation models are predominantly centered around sample generation for datasets with limited sizes, as the generated medical images must adhere to stringent accuracy requirements.
-Similar to other challenges in multimodal research, translation models would greatly benefit from a more expansive and diverse dataset.
-However, with the increasing digitization of medical records and a refined understanding of de-identification protocols and data sharing rights, the evolution of this field holds considerable intrigue.
+Similar to other challenges in multimodal research, translation models would greatly benefit from training on more expansive and diverse datasets.
+However, with the increasing digitization of medical records and a refined understanding of de-identification protocols and data sharing rights, the evolution of this field holds considerable promise.